-To unstack pieces, double-click on a stack and the

-Figure 9: The stack viewer, displaying the contents of a stack of pieces stack will expand, accordion-style.
-You can then select and manipulate the individual pieces in the stack, to drag them away, use their command menus, or otherwise act on them.
-In addition, you can use the arrow keys to move individually selected pieces up and down in the stack.
+To unstack pieces, double-click on a stack and the stack will expand, accordion-style.
+You can then select and manipulate the individual pieces in the stack, to drag them away, use their Command Menus, or otherwise act on them.